 The question I am asked more than any other, is "How do I lose my love handles?"
-Itís the reason I created my Hard Core Abs workout DVD.
+It's the reason I created my Hard Core Abs workout DVD.

-The moves target what you really need for a sleek mid-section: a full body toning, heart pumping cardio workout, with obliques working in every move!
+The moves target what you really need for a sleek midsection: a full-body-toning, heart-pumping cardio workout, with obliques working with every move.

-Remember, losing the hated handles also requires a diet with small portion sizes in 5-6 meals a day, made up of mostly fruits, veggies, high-fiber (whole wheat) bread and pasta, and lean protein like eggs, fish and organic chicken.
-Substitute soda and alcohol with water and green tea.
+Losing the hated handles also requires a diet with small portion sizes in 5-6 meals a day, made up of mostly fruits, vegetables, high-fiber (whole-wheat) bread and pasta, and lean protein like eggs, fish and organic chicken.
+Substitute water and green tea for soda and alcohol.